$20 a Week for 10 Years: What Your Money Could Become

 You are not adding a new bill.
 You are redirecting money that was already leaving your pocket.
 The dollars are the same.
 The destination changes.

-Some common places that $20 a week is already hiding: coffee runs at $5 a day, forgotten subscriptions (the average American spends about $219 a month on subscriptions they barely use, per a C+R Research study), impulse Amazon purchases, lunch out three times a week, and lottery tickets (Americans spend over $100 billion a year on them, per the North American Association of State and Provincial Lotteries).
+Some common places that $20 a week is already hiding: coffee runs at $5 a day, forgotten subscriptions (a C+R Research survey found consumers were actually spending $219 a month on subscriptions while estimating they spent $86, a gap of $133 a month they did not know they had), impulse Amazon purchases, lunch out three times a week, and lottery tickets (state lottery ticket sales hit $104.7 billion in fiscal 2024, per the U.S. Census Bureau's Annual Survey of State Government Finances).
 You do not need to earn more.
 You need to catch the money already slipping away.

 Read more: You're Already Wasting Money